top of page

 Inner Space

-When you do yoga, you are concentrating on breathing and poses helping you become more fully present in the moment.
-This will put your mind in a more calm and spacious state, which will make it easier for you to create more inner space.
-When more inner space is created, you are more at peace, your thoughts are further apart in that space, making it easier for you to experience the present moment.
-Inner space is heated to the ideal temperature, is rich with oxygen, and is dust and pest free.
+When more inner space is created, you are more at peace.
+Your thoughts are further apart in that space, so they are relatively smaller and are less activated, making it easier for you to experience the present moment.
+Inner space is great, comfortably heated to an ideal temperature, rich with oxygen, and is dust and pest free.
 You want your inner space to be the size of a mansion, not an apartment.

 Once we invent a device that can measure how much inner space yogis can create in their minds during practice, we can make yoga an event in the Olympics.
 The Athlete who can make the most inner space in thirty seconds gets the gold.